 For starters, to play it safe across the legislative board, make sure you're clearly identified in the "from line" of every send.
 You can do this by using a name or title for your website that recipients can look up on a public domain directory like whois.com.

 One way to look at the law is:

-So, addresses such as "info@," "no-reply@," and "marketing@" are all still fine, ideally, as long as they're attached to a domain name such as "[email protected]," which should also be registered in the name of the business owner, and not by a proxy or a private server.
+So, addresses such as "[email protected]," "[email protected]," and "[email protected]" are all still fine, ideally, as long as they're attached to a domain name such as "[email protected]," which should also be registered in the name of the business owner, and not by a proxy or a private server.